 RESTORATION AND REWILDING AT SCALE

 Landscapes where restoration and rewilding are needed the most tend to lack the capacity, infrastructure and technology to support large-scale efforts.
-NATURAL STATE works with local communities, industry, governments and conservation leaders to design and implement large-scale restoration and rewilding projects.
-We build technical and institutional capacity, assists with technology and infrastructure and help to make the sites financially sustainable.
-Most projects entail species rewilding, assisted natural regeneration, reforestation as well as carbon and biodiversity positive grazing and agroforestry.
-We are committed to measuring and demonstrating the biodiversity, carbon and development impacts of each project.
+NATURAL STATE works with local communities, governments, and conservation leaders to design and implement large-scale restoration and rewilding projects.
+We build technical and institutional capacity, assist with technology and infrastructure and help to make the sites financially sustainable.
+Our main focal points for large-scale projects include species rewilding, natural regeneration, reforestation, positive grazing, and agroforestry.
+We are committed to measuring and demonstrating the biodiversity, carbon, and development impacts of each project.

 FEATURED PROJECTS